qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/plugin_examples.rst

       :align: center

 #.
 If you want you can change the colors, the marker type, the transparency and
-   many other settings: just try to change some parameters to create the plot as the following picture.
+   many other settings: try to change some parameters to create the plot below.
 #.
-Once you set up all the parameters click on the :guilabel:`Create Plot`
+Once you have set all the parameters, click on the :guilabel:`Create Plot`
    button to create the plot.

    .. image:: img/dataplotly_scatterplot.png